 Sapkowski never uses shock value as a narrative technique.
 When a scene does contain violence or other types of abuse or humiliation, it serves a purpose.
 It’s there to either move the plot forward, tell us something about a character’s personality, or to emphasize how dire a situation a character finds itself in.
 It’s never violence for the sake of violence.

 As for the larger plot, it’s given somewhat more space than in the previous book, where the complicated intrigue and politics stayed in the foreground.
 In The Tower of the Swallow, it once again steps into the light.

 The plot is literally thickening.
 This book is roughly one-hundred pages longer than the previous ones at four-hundred and thirty(ish) pages.

 The antagonists are flexing their muscles, and the competition between them is heating up.
 You can tell that all sides are preparing for the big showdown.
 Although, most of the intrigue in this book focuses mainly on two of the fractions.

 The sorcerer Vilgefortz and his cohorts finally step out of the shadows and reveal their plan.

 The Lodge of Sorceresses is also stepping up their game.
 By aggressively pursuing Yennefer and Vilgefortz, they hope to be the ones to gain control of Ciri.

-What I enjoy most about this aspect of the plot is that, in this world, influential and powerful are just as terrible as the male antagonists.
-It also refreshing that there are no moral pointers or judgment in their characterization.
-They’re simply portrayed as ambitious, power-hungry women, ruthless in their attempts to gain influence.
+What I enjoy most about this aspect of the plot is that, in this world, influential and powerful women are just as terrible as the male antagonists.
+It’s also refreshing that there are no moral pointers or judgment in their characterization.
+They’re portrayed as ambitious, power-hungry women, ruthless in their attempts to gain influence.

 While Vilgefortz represents a more traditional “evil” antagonist, the sorceresses, lead by Philippa Eilhart, are callous and self-serving.
 In fact, I think their particular brand of ruthlessness is more impactful, especially in their interactions with Yennefer.